LeonisX/space-trader/README.md

 ### Minor tasks

-* All strings to file
+* All main window strings and sizes to file
+* Automatic update main window
 * Find all languages in resources
+* How to know variable name runtime?

 ## Known bugs: